ndd21/PHYS281/docs/demo-classes.md

 Objects can combine holding data with functionality.
 Anything that you can access in an object is known as an @(attribute).
 Attributes can either be @(data attributes) (sometime also known as class properties, class members or class variables) or @(function attributes) (also known as @(class methods)).
-In Python all of a classes attributes are public, i.e., you can access them from an instance of a class.
+In Python all of a class' attributes are public, i.e., you can access them from an instance of a class.

-A new object class can be defined using the [`class`](https://www.w3schools.com/python/ref_keyword_class.asp) keyword.
+A new class can be defined using the [`class`](https://www.w3schools.com/python/ref_keyword_class.asp) keyword.

 ## A simple class